ESG Evaluation System OverviewEvaluation System

 1. Compile a Corporate Governance Index

-According to the "Corporate Governance Roadmap", the results of the first Corporate Governance Evaluation were utilized to compile a corporate governance index from selected listed companies with outstanding corporate governance performance.
+According to the "Corporate Governance Roadmap", the results of the first CGE were utilized to compile a corporate governance index from selected listed companies with outstanding corporate governance performance.
 The index will be regularly updated for the reference of investors.

 2. Differential Management

-The results of corporate governance evaluations are connected with differentiated management.
+The evaluation results are related to differentiated management.
 To promote engaged competition and mutual learning between companies, the best performers in corporate governance are honored in the award ceremony;relevant supervisory measures are taken against companies with poor performance as appropriate to strengthen the implementation of corporate governance.

 (2) Evaluation Objectives

-1. Shape Corporate Governance Culture and Guide the Stable Development of Enterprises
+1. Shape Corporate Governance and Sustainability Culture and Guide the Stable Development of Enterprises

-With system assessments and indicator identification, Corporate Governance Evaluation strives to work with enterprises so they might actively examine their internal risk through the reflection of market mechanisms, such as media, stockholders, institutional investors, and the announcement of evaluation results.
-Furthermore, it seeks to improve and enhance corporate governance practices, and build on the determination to actively establish good corporate governance mechanisms, thereby shaping a "bottom-up" corporate governance culture.
+With system assessments and indicator identification, the evaluation aims to work with enterprises so they might actively examine their internal risk through the reflection of market mechanisms, such as media, stockholders, institutional investors, and the announcement of evaluation results.
+Furthermore, it seeks to improve and enhance governance practices, and build on the determination to actively establish good corporate governance and sustainability (CG&S) mechanisms, thereby shaping a "bottom-up" CG&S culture.

 2. Reward Outperformers and Encourage Benchmarking

-This evaluation endeavors to seek out corporations that actively improve corporate governance and take the initiative to set measures for self-regulation beyond the requirements of the law.
+This evaluation endeavors to seek out corporations that actively improve CG&S and take the initiative to set measures for self-regulation beyond the requirements of the law.
 These companies will be commended and rewarded, making them role models from which other companies can learn.
-This incorporates the benchmark function and enables companies to not only achieve regulatory compliance, but also"pursue the objective of the highest level of corporate governance".
+This incorporates the benchmark function and enables companies to not only achieve regulatory compliance, but also pursue the objective of the highest CG&S level.

 3. Meet International Standards and Enhance the International Image

-In recent years, corporate governance has gradually become a globally popular research topic.
-International organizations are also continuing to develop evaluation indicators based on corporate governance principles.
-Therefore, other than promoting corporate governance evaluation, the goal is to utilize internationally recognized principles and reference other evaluation indicators.
-Through this approach, Taiwan corporations may meet international standards, enabling foreign investors and corporate governance institutions to gain a deeper understanding of the level of Taiwan's corporate governance.
-Furthermore, this will increase Taiwan's global visibility and enhance its international standing.
+In recent years, CG&S has gradually become a globally popular research topic.
+International organizations are also continuing to develop evaluation indicators based on corporate governance principles and sustainability trends.
+Therefore, another goal of the evaluation is to utilize internationally recognized principles and reference other evaluation indicators.
+Through this approach, Taiwan corporations can meet worldwide standards, enabling foreign investors and relevant institutions to gain a deeper understanding Taiwan's CG&S level.
+Furthermore, this will augment Taiwan's global visibility and enhance its international standing.

 4. Disclose Information, Expand Participation, and enhance Capital Market Quality